xekoukou/litprog/litprog.md

 }

 if (source_path == null || ext == null || help == true) {
-  console.log("\nlitprog options source_path -ext lang_extension\n\nThis program defaults at generating the source code of a single Markdown file.\nTo change that behaviour, use the different options.\n\nOptions\n\n-html : Generate the source code from an html document.\n-r : Recursively generate all the files of the specified directory that end in '.md' or '.html'.\n-type <string> : Only gets the code blocks that are of type <string>. \n-h : Show this help page.\n");
+  console.log("\litprog source_path -ext lang_extension\nThis program defaults at getting the source code from a single Markdown file.\n\nOptions\n-html : Get the source code from an html document.\n-r : Recursively get the code from all the files of the specified directory that end in '.md' or '.html'.\n-lb <string> : Only gets the code blocks that have label <string>.\n-h : Show this help page.");
 process.exit(0);
-}
+}t
 ```

 If it is an html document, we need to get all the parts that are markdown documentation.
 We get all the elements that have the 'markdown class'.
 We use the cheerio library for that.